Jammy2211/PyAutoCTI/docs/overview/overview_6_cti_calibration.rst

         for layout, normalization in zip(layout_list, normalization_list)
     ]

-    clocker = ac.Clocker1D(express=2)
+    clocker_1d = ac.Clocker1D(express=2)

-We define the ``Clocker`` which models the CCD read-out, including CTI.
+We define the ``Clocker1D``, which models the CCD read-out, including CTI.

-For parallel clocking, we use 'charge injection mode' which transfers the charge of every pixel over the full CCD.
+For parallel clocking, we use 'charge injection mode' read-out electronics object.
+Which transfers the charge of every pixel over the full CCD.

 .. code-block:: bash